 NET FAMILY ASSETS: Value of equity in savings, checking, IRA and Keogh accounts, real property, stocks, bonds, and other forms of capital investment.
-The value of necessary items of personal property such as furniture and automobiles is excluded from the definition, the net cash value of all assets owned by the family, after deducting reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment.
-This definition includes the cash value of all family assets with the exception of the expanded and enumerated exclusions.
+The value of necessary items of personal property such as furniture and automobiles is excluded from the definition.